 Spoonerism: A Slip of the Tongue or Comic Effect?

 William Archibald Spooner is a very famous man, even though most people don’t recognize his name.
-While he might not stir anything in your memory, you pay him homage everytime you grab a towel, head toward the bathroom and say, “I’m going to go shake a tower.”
+While he might not stir anything in your memory, you pay him homage every time you grab a towel, head toward the bathroom and say, “I’m going to go shake a tower.”
 Thanks to William Archibald Spooner, we have a term to describe this specific sort of word distortion: spoonerism.

 Back in the 19th century, no one swapped the opening syllables in words as frequently as ol’ Billy Bald Spoons.
-(FACT: No one calls him that) While he is credited with the term’s invention, we all execute this syllabic exchange with great regularity.
+(FACT: No one calls him that) While William Archibald Spooner is credited with the term’s invention, we all execute this syllabic exchange with great regularity.
 Spoken with intent or in error, spoonerisms are as ordinary as white bread.
 Or bright wed, for those of you playing at home.

+What is the definition of spoonerism?
 A spoonerism (noun) is the transposition of the sounds of words (typically the initial sounds), usually by accident.

 Why Do Spoonerisms Happen?

 Our brains and mouths don’t always work at the same speed, and there’s no proofreading function for the noises we produce.
 On top of that, wordplay is fun.
 With these truths in mind, my infallible research identifies three main causes for this linguistic mishap known as the spoonerism.

 It’s easy to fumble words with similar sounds, as seen with all those effective tongue twisters.
 If our brains would only swap the opening letter, everything would still be properly spelled and pronounced, and no one would be the wiser.
 Saying “Cool car” and swapping the Cs means you’ve said, “Cool car.”
 William Archibald Spooner would not be impressed.